 The presentations of the activities consist of oral talks of 15 minutes.

-To maximize the mingling of ideas, 4 talks on a similar subject are grouped together and run in sequence with a unique final discussion with questions and answers on the treated topic.
+To maximize the mingling of ideas, a number varying from 3 to 5 talks on a similar subject are grouped together and run in sequence with a unique final discussion with questions and answers on the treated topic.

 Senior mentors chair the discussion, highlighting both innovative and critical aspects of the presentations.